 Each property purchased by Conservation Collier shall have its own management plan.
 At the time the Alligator Flag Preserve as purchased, the Conservation Collier Ordinance required that an "Interim" Management Plan be developed within 60 days of closing.
 Interim plans include basic items such as removal of invasive exotics and trash, establishing site security, developing management partnerships and planning for public access.
 The interim plan for this site was officially approved in October 2006.
 The ordinance then requires a "Final" ten-year management plan be developed within two years; the first draft of this management plan was submitted to the Lands Evaluation and Management Subcommittee in October 2008 and subsequently to the CCLAAC and Collier County BCC.
 Once approved, the property management plan must be reviewed every five years.
+This is the 10 year update to the plan.
 Final management plans, however, are considered living documents and can be updated at any time.
 All management plans must be approved by both the CCLAAC and the Collier County BCC.